RediPanda/discord-bot-projects/Other Miscellaneous Data/Events/readme.md

 Q. Where do i put my actions when someone unreacts?!?
 A. Go to the `MessageReactionRemoved` event and you can add your own actions between the arrows indicated.

+Q. Is this compatible with Wrex's `On Non-Cached Reactions`?
+A. Yes!
+This has been tested and seems to work fine with reactions on old messages.
+Remember, it's faster once it's cached.

+Q. I got this error message: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected. x messageReactionRemove listeners added.
+Use emitter.setMaxListeners() to increase limit`.
+Should I be concerned?
+A. This message comes from the Node.JS engine and should only appear once per bot session.
+This warning just shows that there are a lot of listeners active and has been capped at a certain limit.

 # Lists of outputtable variables.

 The following variables will be outputted: